zaldis/zaldis/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Gym network
+- 🔭 I’m currently working on friendly NeoVim configuration for Python Devs
 - 🌱 I’m currently learning economy and finance
 - 📫 How to reach me:
     - Email: denys.zaluzhnyi@gmail.com